Welcome Emails: A Detailed Guide

 Think of it as meeting someone for the first time.
 You introduce yourself, interact with them, and put your best foot forward.
 A welcome email does much of the same, with the bonus of increasing customer retention and revenue.
 Every brand must design a welcome email template that works and automate it to reach your subscribers’ inbox as soon as they’ve signed up with you.

-Since the subscriber initiates them, welcome emails are transactional emails sent via email automation.
-With an open rate of more than 84%, welcome emails are the perfect way to connect with new prospects.
+Since the subscriber initiates them, a welcome email is sent via email automation.
+With an open rate of more than 84%, a welcome email is a perfect way to connect with new prospects.

 Email automation for welcome emails might seem like a clear plan of action for every brand, but only 50% of brands use them.
-By automating your welcome emails, you have a competitive edge and an opportunity to introduce yourself and your brand, add promos, set expectations, and more.
+By automating your welcome emails, you have a competitive edge and an opportunity to introduce yourself and your brand, add coupons with discount codes, set expectations, and more.
 Here are a few benefits of automated welcome emails:

 In most cases, subscribers are skeptical of new brands and don’t trust them, and for a good reason.
 During the first few interactions with the contact, you have to reassure them that they can trust you by being transparent.
-A friendly and timely hello from your brand, while thanking subscribers for joining your product/email list is the first step in cementing your relationship with them.
+A friendly and timely welcome message from your brand, while thanking subscribers for joining your product/email list is the first step in cementing your relationship and building trust with them.
+This also helps set the stage for future emails.

-Having welcome emails with your marketing automation software as part of your email marketing strategy can help in lead nurturing.
-By educating subscribers about your product/offering from the first email, you can nudge them to go further in their journey by offering discounts, promos, free trials, guides to use the product, etc., and sustain their interest in your brand.
-You can set up a proper lead nurturing drip campaign to be triggered after your first email.
+Setting welcome emails with your marketing automation software as part of your email marketing strategy can help in lead nurturing.
+By educating subscribers about your product/offering from the first email, you can nudge them to go further in their journey by offering perks such as discounts, special offers , free trials, guides to use the product, etc., and sustain their interest in your brand.
+You can set up a proper lead nurturing email sequence to be triggered after your first email.
+Your follow-up emails could also include stories of your customers to act as social proof for your product.

 Just because welcome emails are transactional in nature, doesn’t mean they can’t be fun.
 You can create a stellar welcome email and use it to tell your brand’s story, give recipients a peek into what makes your product or service so outstanding, add a video explaining your journey so far, or even a guide on how to get started.
 Storytelling is a powerful tool to keep subscribers engaged.